MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 :::note
 By default, MetaMask SDK automatically connects to the MetaMask browser extension if it exists.
-It does not show a QR code for linking to Metamask Mobile unless the MetaMask browser extension is disabled or does not exist.
+It does not show a QR code for linking to MetaMask Mobile unless the MetaMask browser extension is disabled or does not exist.
 You can change this behavior by setting [`extensionOnly`](../reference/sdk-js-options.md#extensiononly) to `false`.